DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/function_tracing.md

 # Function Tracing

-In chapte 1, we explored how computers execute programs and how their memory changed over time by making traces of their memory as we pretended to execute the programs in our head.
+In chapter 1, we explored how computers execute programs and how their memory changed over time by making traces of their memory as we pretended to execute the programs in our head.
 The same tools work to help us understand how function calling and returns work, as well.
 We're going to walk through this